GilOliveira/schemadotorg/modules/schemadotorg_descriptions/README.md

 - Enter custom descriptions or suppress the default Schema.org type and property descriptions.
 - Enable/disable the trimming of Schema.org type and property descriptions.
+- Enable/disable setting explanation or submission guidelines to the Schema.org type descriptions.

 Todo
 ----